 Difficulty settings: one setting although the DLC promises a hard mode

 None.
 The game does not require an online connection to play.
 The downloaded version takes around 13gb of space on the Switch or Wii U’s storage which is a large proportion of the space available so investing in a microSD card would probably be sensible.

 The Legend of Zelda: Breath of the Wild is the best game I have played in a long while and one of the best games I have ever played.
-Nintendo have managed to combine an entirely unexpectedly good storyline with an immersive aesthetic and a sense of freedom and surprise that has me climbing the next hill, not for a reward, but just to see whats there.
+Nintendo has managed to combine an entirely unexpectedly good storyline with an immersive aesthetic and a sense of freedom and surprise that has me climbing the next hill, not for a reward, but just to see whats there.
 I’m still playing, but already it’s lived up to all the praise that’s been bestowed on it.
 Breath of the Wild should be at the top of your list to play.
 Highly recommended.